madhouse-divider

 Tokyo_Godfathers

-This movie is more grounded in plausibility and what could be called reality than all of Kon’s other films, up until the very end.
-I wouldn’t suggest this as your first Satoshi Kon experience, though as the subject matter is a bit of an acquired taste.
+Tokyo Godfathers is surprisingly more grounded in plausibility than all of Kon’s other films.
+I wouldn’t suggest this as your first Satoshi Kon experience though, as the subject matter was more-or-less designed to make its Japanese audience of the time a little uncomfortable.
 The plot follows a hobo, Gin, a transvestite (okama) Hana, and a runaway girl, Miyuki as they try to figure out how to return a baby that they found to its rightful mother.
-The creepiness factor of the relationships between the main characters and others is enough to put this one on the back-burner until you’ve seen at least one of Kon’s other works.
-But, all in all, it is a good movie, with lots to give if you’re willing/prepared to reach out and take it.
+The unorthodox characterization and slightly watered-down Kon nature of this movie are enough to put it on the figurative back-burner until you’ve seen at least one of Kon’s other works, but overall it’s a good movie with a lot to give if you are prepared to reach out and take it.

 Paprika (2006)